It's Probably Me

 "It's Probably Me" is a song originally released in 1992 as a collaboration by Sting featuring Eric Clapton, Michael Kamen, and David Sanborn.
-Released from the soundtrack to the action comedy film Lethal Weapon 3 in June 1992, the song reached number 20 on the US Billboard Album Rock Tracks chart and number 12 on Canada's RPM Top Singles chart.
-It was more successful in Europe, peaking at number one in Italy, number four in France and number six in the Netherlands.
+Released from the soundtrack to the action comedy film Lethal Weapon 3 in June 1992, the song reached number 20 on the US Billboard Album Rock Tracks chart and number 12 on Canada's RPM 100 Hit Tracks chart.
+It was more successful in Europe, peaking at number one in Italy, number four in France, and number six in the Netherlands.

 Background and release

 The song uses leitmotifs that were first used on the soundtrack for the original Lethal Weapon film, released five years earlier.
 It was released as a single and on the Lethal Weapon 3 movie soundtrack.
 It also appears on the Fields of Gold: The Best of Sting 1984-1994 international edition compilation album released in 1994, and on Sting's Duets album released in 2021.
 Sting rerecorded the song in 1993 for his Ten Summoner's Tales album without any of the other musicians.